c-bousmar/m-thesis-cameltrack/README.md

 ---

-# ⚙️ Quick Installation Guide from originl CAMELTrack repository
+# ⚙️ Quick Installation Guide (from original CAMELTrack repository)
 CAMELTrack is built on top of [TrackLab](https://github.com/TrackingLaboratory/tracklab), a research framework for Multi-Object Tracking.

 ![Installation demo](media/cameltrack-demo3.gif)